-We work individuals and their families to identify challenges and develop a treatment plan for each person.
-Lynx serves people between the ages of 14-34 who live in City of Kawartha Lakes, Peterborough, Haliburton, and Northumberland Counties.
+We work with individuals and their families to identify challenges and develop a treatment plan for each person.
+Lynx serves people between the ages of 14-35 who live in the City of Kawartha Lakes, Peterborough, Haliburton, and Northumberland Counties.

 Recognizing the signs and symptoms of psychosis early can help to improve mental health recovery.
 Getting treatment late is often related to lack of awareness of psychosis and of available support services.
 The Lynx program provides education to increase awareness for youth, and for members of the community who work with youth, in order to support early identification and early treatment.

 Understanding that early intervention has a positive impact on recovery, Lynx responds as soon as possible and does not have a waitlist.
 Those who are referred are contacted within a few days to schedule a meeting.
 If the result of the screening shows the youth does have clear signs of early psychosis, we will schedule both the youth and their family to meet with a Lynx Psychiatrist.
 If it is determined that the Lynx Early Psychosis Intervention program is not the most appropriate program for the youth, Lynx will provide brief support in order to link the youth with more appropriate services.

 The Lynx program provides Psychiatric treatment for youth.
 Youth meet with the Psychiatrist on a regular basis to monitor symptoms, to look at options for medication, and to promote recovery.
 The Lynx Nurse helps youth look at improving nutrition, exercise, and other healthy lifestyle opportunities.